Bareilly Uttar Pradesh, India Travel Guide

 The Dargah-e-Ala Hazrat and the Nath Temples highlight Bareilly's profound spiritual significance for diverse faiths.

-Bareilly Cantt preserves a tangible link to the Uk Raj era through its architecture and layout.
+Bareilly Cantt preserves a tangible link to the Uk Raj era through its building design and layout.

 Connect Bareilly to Delhi, Agra, and Jaipur for a classic North India circuit.